bitle

 Features

-Full BitChat handshake Implements the Noise XX pattern with the upstream noise_ref library, performing Ed25519 identity binding like the mobile apps.
+Full BitChat handshake Implements the Noise XX pattern with the bundled noise_ref library, performing Ed25519 identity binding like the mobile apps.

-Time sync & nicknames Maintains a BLE-derived epoch for packet timestamps and advertises deterministic anon#### nicknames configurable through NVS.
+Time sync & nicknames Reconstructs wall-clock time from directly connected phones (no RTC needed) and advertises deterministic Bitle-#### nicknames configurable through NVS.

 Solar/battery ready Firmware is fully autonomous; once flashed it will advertise, accept connections, and keep the mesh alive indefinitely without user interaction.